 The title refers both to the blood spilled in three murders, as well as the blood ties that link native Hawaiians to each other.
 People come together in many ways here—through native heritage and family ties as well as love and fellowship.
-Click here to order the e-book from MLR in any e-format, here for Nook format from B&N, or here for the paperback from Amazon.
+Click here to order the e-book from Amazon, or here for other e-retailers.

 |Mixing mystery and erotica, the stories in Mahu Men take readers into the world of openly gay Honolulu homicide detective Kimo Kanapa’aka.
 Moving from pickups to murders, Kimo surfs the waves of his professional and personal lives in a sexy, sensual tropical paradise, where danger and desire lurk behind every palm tree.

 The stories fill the gaps between the Mahu novels, showing Kimo dating as well as solving cases and establishing a relationship with his new detective partner.
 Mixing the sensuality of erotica with the sharp-edged attitude of mysteries, Mahu Men is a chance for new readers to meet Kimo, and for fans to delve more deeply into his world.
 There is a timeline here of how the stories fit between the novels-- but beware, it may contain spoilers!

 |Click here to buy the e-book from Amazon.com, or here for other e-retailers.|